 Frequently Asked Questions

-Proof of auto coverage can come in a few different forms.
+Proof of coverage can come in a few different forms.
 The most common is a card mailed to you by your insurer.
 You can also have a printout from your provider’s website.
 In most states, an electronic version of your ID card will count.
+Make sure that you comply with your state insurance verification regulations.

-Can I use my phone for proof of coverage?
+Can I use my phone to prove coverage?

 To access your ID card electronically, you’ll have to download your insurer’s app and log in.
-Once in the app, you should be able to find your ID cards or policy documents.
-Some companies even allow you to add your card to your phone’s virtual wallet, so you can easily pull it up in a pinch.
+Once in the app, you should be able to find it with policy documents.
+Some companies even allow you to add valid proof to your phone’s virtual wallet, so you can easily pull it up in a pinch.

 I lost my insurance ID card.
 What should I do?

-Losing your proof can be easy to do, especially given how small the insurance ID cards can be.
+Losing your ID card can be easy to do, especially given how small they can be.
 Luckily, it’s generally easy to get it back.
 The easiest way to access it is on your phone or mobile device.
-If this isn’t an option, you can either contact your provider for a replacement or go to its website and log in to get a printout version.
+If this isn’t an option, you can either contact your insurance provider for a replacement or go to its website and log in to get a printout version.